Worldwide Guide to Women in Leadership

 Her name is also transcribed as

-Emilia Maslarova Co-Chairperson of the Patriotic Union Coalition 1994-96 and Deputy Chairperson of the Parliamentary group Coalition for Bulgaria since 2001.
-She is the only woman among the 8 socialist members of the 3-party coalition from 2005. (b.
+Emilia Maslarova Co-Chairperson of the Patriotic Union Coalition 1994-96 and Deputy Chairperson of the Parliamentary group Coalition for Bulgaria 2001-05.
+She was the only woman among the 8 socialist members of the 3-party coalition from 2005. (b.
 1948-).

 1990-91 and 1995-97 Deputy Minister of Labour and Social Affairs Evgenia Spassova Popova (1943-)